Dazcam/fetal_brain_imprinting_290422/README.md

 ISSUES: Discrepency between zip_fastqs and merge_fastqs rule caused by absolute path being in json files and relative path being in snake rules.
 Jobs appear to work now.

+***

+### **BiomaRt method**

+For the original list of 228 imprinted genes:

+1. Get chromosome, start/stop coordinates for all genes (189 genes left - note some genes had multiple entries after this stage)
+2. Get all rsIDs with MAF >= 0.05 for each gene - (169 genes left)
+    + Only 180 genes processed as some genes were too large for software - I can get the SNPs for these manually
+    + A further 11 genes had no SNPs within that range
+3. For SNPs MAF >= 0.05 filter those with ASE reads in >= 1 sample - (164 genes left - this step needed to make programming simpler)
+4. For SNPs MAF >= 0.05 filter those with >= 20 ASE reads in >= 10 samples - (103 genes left - note thats 20 reads total across alleles)

+Is there a more efficient way to do this?
+Partiularly for the genome wide analysis??